• About

 Tabbouleh (also spelled tabouli or tabbouli) is an herb-forward salad, typically made largely of parsley, mint, lemon, and bulgur wheat.
 The parsley and mint do much of the heavy lifting, providing the fresh, herby flavor that is ubiquitous with tabbouleh salads.

-We substitute quinoa in this recipe for several reasons:
+We use quinoa instead of bulgur wheat in this recipe for several reasons:

 • It's one of my favorite grains